-tried to abuse it tested it out, here’s a brief business lesson: direct-to-consumer basically means the manufacturer sells directly to you, reducing costs by cutting out the middle-man.
+Before we jump into all the different ways we tested it out, here’s a brief business lesson: direct-to-consumer basically means the manufacturer sells directly to you, reducing costs by cutting out the middle-man.
 Think Warby Parker, Casper Mattress, Dollar Shave Club or Glossier.
 It’s a great opportunity to purchase a higher quality product for a fraction of the cost since you’re buying it before mark-up.
 Yeet!
-(Did I do it right?)
+(Is that right?)

 What makes the Mockingbird stroller a boss?

-I did not go easy on this puppy.
-From moderate trails to beaches and regular city sidewalks, I put miles on this stroller with very few complaints.
+We did not go easy on this puppy.
+From moderate trails to beaches and regular city sidewalks, we put miles on this stroller with very few complaints.
 It’s a great stroller for someone who is moderately active and lives in a city or suburban area with mostly paved sidewalks.
-It handles bumps and curbs as well as anything, but isn’t really designed for rough dirt paths or excessive terrain.
+The suspension is great and handles bumps and curbs as well as anything that isn’t specifically designed for rough dirt paths or excessive terrain.

 Will it work for multiple stages of childhood?

-Things I Love
+Things We Love